Transfer to a 4-year university or college

-Most private schools in Washington State and many public colleges out-of-state will also accept a DTA degree.
+Complete your first 90 credits at SPSCC and then transfer to a 4-year school in Washington as a college junior.
+Most private Washington schools, and many public colleges out-of-state, will also accept a DTA degree.

 - 8% Washington State University